codeobservability/analyzer-action/README.md

 # Get the Green Github Action

 This is a GitHub Action to check if your teams norms are met and analyze your code to get important metrics.
-This action **only work with `pull_request` trigger**.
+This action **only works with the `pull_request` trigger**.

 ## Getting started